redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

     yum install openstack-foreman-installer

-**Terms**

-*   **Netmask** This is merely another term for a Subnetwork, see <http://en.wikipedia.org/wiki/Netmask> for more detail.
-It should be in CIDR format.
-*   **Public Openstack Network** This is where api services, for example, are accessible
-*   **Private Openstack Network** This is used for inter-component communication within openstack (for instance, if nova needs to talk to glance).

-The following is an example environment file for non-provisioning mode.
-Obviously, you will change the IPs based on your own network setup.
-You may set this directly from the command line, or save it in a file and source it:
+The following is an example environment file for non-provisioning mode:

-    export PRIVATE_CONTROLLER_IP=192.168.200.10  # Where the controller can be reached on your private openstack network export PRIVATE_INTERFACE=eth1 # Which NIC will be used to access the private openstack network export PRIVATE_NETMASK=192.168.200.0/24  # The Subnet for the private openstack network, used for nova floating ip range export PUBLIC_CONTROLLER_IP=192.168.201.10 # Where the controller can be reached on your public  openstack network export PUBLIC_INTERFACE=eth2 # Which NIC will be used to access the public openstack network export PUBLIC_NETMASK=192.168.201.0/24 # The Subnet for the public openstack network, used for nova floating ip range export FOREMAN_GATEWAY=false # The Gateway set up for foreman provisioning (or 'false' when no provisioning) export FOREMAN_PROVISIONING=false # Will foreman be used for provisioning?
+    export FOREMAN_GATEWAY=false # The Gateway set up for foreman provisioning (or 'false' when no provisioning) export FOREMAN_PROVISIONING=false # Will foreman be used for provisioning?

 Check that `hostname --fqdn` returns an actual FQDN (i.e., it includes one or more dots, not just a hostname), and that `facter fqdn` is not blank.
 If it does not, see our dev setup page for some [troubleshooting help](Virtualized_Foreman_Dev_Setup#Hostname_and_FQDN).

-You need to have a minimum of 3 networks/NICs set up on each of the machines meant to be openstack nodes.
+We recommend a minimum of 3 networks/NICs set up on each of the machines meant to be openstack nodes.
 There will be one to communicate with the foreman server, one for the public openstack network, and one for the private openstack network.
 The Foreman server only needs to be on one network where it can communicate with the nodes.
+If needed, for PoC testing, you could collapse the public/private openstack networks into one.

 Next: